zephyrproject-rtos/zephyr/samples/microkernel/test/test_tickless/README.txt

 'diff ticks' with tickless enabled matches the SLEEP_TICKS (10) setting in the source.

-The demonstration utilizes microkernel resource APIs, timers and tickless idle mode.
+The demonstration utilizes microkernel mutex APIs, timers and tickless idle mode.

 --------------------------------------------------------------------------------